grayswandyr/cervino/README.md

 ## Cervino models

-For a detailed view of the syntax, please refer to files in the `benchmarks` directory, as well as our paper.
+For a detailed view of the syntax, please refer to files in the `CERVINO/examples` directory, as well as our paper.
 Remark also that the syntax is heavily inspired by that of Alloy or Electrum.
 Finally, the grammar can be generated using the `make grammar-html` command (you must first install the `obelisk` tool through opam, using `opam install obelisk`).

 A Cervino *specification*  is described by various paragraphs, separated by blank characters: